Arkansas Medicaid Definition

 3) Regular Medicaid / Aged Blind and Disabled (AABD) – this is an entitlement (anyone who meets the requirements is able to receive benefits) program.
 Services are available at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Arkansas Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an Arkansas Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all of the criteria below does not mean one is not eligible or cannot become eligible for Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|